reinhart1010/nix/docs/en/linux/distrobox-list.md

 # distrobox-list

 List all Distrobox containers.
 See also: `tldr distrobox`.
-Distrobox containers are listed separately from the rest of normal podman or Docker containers.
+Distrobox containers are listed separately from the rest of normal Podman or Docker containers.
 More information: <https://distrobox.it/usage/distrobox-list>.

 - List all Distrobox containers: